 Example: Good TDIU Work Case

 Are you entitled to work and get TDIU based on marginal employment?
-Call the experts at Disability Help Group to find out.
+Call the experts at Disability Help Group, 1-800-800-3332.
 Or, click here to request a free evaluation.

 If you would like to read more about the regulation on TDIU, click on this link, 38 C.F.R. § 4.16(a).